ArcESB 2021 is the latest version of several earlier application releases, including the following:

 Upgrading From RSSBus Connect 2016, 2017, 2018, or 2019

-This section describes the simple process of upgrading from an earlier release of ArcESB or RSSBus Connect.
+This section describes the process of upgrading from an earlier release of ArcESB or RSSBus Connect.

-For help upgrading from an earlier version than RSSBus Connect 2016, please begin with the next section.
+For help upgrading from an earlier version than RSSBus Connect 2016, please see Upgrading from AS2 Connector.

 Upgrading to ArcESB 2021 from RSSBus Connect 2016, 2017, 2018, or 2019 can be a one-step in-place upgrade.
 Simply run the ArcESB installer to update application resources (.exe’s, .dll’s, .jar’s, .war’s) without disturbing configuration data.